What is a defined contribution scheme?

 What is an Executive Pension Plan?

 An Executive Pension Plan (EPP) is similar to an occupational pension plan but it is normally used for Directors and senior employees.

 What is a Trustee Buyout Plan (section 32a)?

-Trustee Buyout Plans are transfer value-only plans.
-They can be bought by the trustees of an occupational money purchase pension scheme on winding up the scheme.
-Members' benefits are transferred into Trustee Buyout Plans and Scottish Widows issues the individual members with their own policies.
+Trustee Buyout Plans are plans which are set up to accept a transfer value only.
+They can be bought by the trustees of an occupational money purchase pension scheme who are seeking to wind up their scheme.
+When the scheme is wound up, members' benefits are transferred into Trustee Buyout Plans and Scottish Widows issues the individual members with their own policies.

 How can I top up my pension?

 There are several ways to top up your company pension plan.

 If your payments are a percentage of your earnings, your payments will automatically go up in line with any increase in your earnings.